Cumberland County Guide

 Bridgeton, NJ 08302

 Extends from Sunset Lake to the Cohanzick Zoo.
-Features along the trail include a fish ladder or fish passage at Sunset Lake and environment education signs to promote public education about the ecosystem, fish, and fish migration.
+Features include a fish ladder or fish passage at Sunset Lake and environmental education signs about the ecosystem, fish, and fish migration.

 Port Norris, NJ 08349